Kaali Venkat

-Kaali Venkat (born 5 May 1984) is an Indian actor who mainly appears in Tamil language films.
+Kaali Venkat (born 16 November 1982) is an Indian actor who mainly appears in Tamil language films in supporting roles.

 Personal life

 Venkat hails from Kudaiyadevanpatti a village near Kovilpatti.
 Venkat used to act in dramas during his school days.
 With an ambition to act in films he moved from his village to Chennai in 1997 to enter the Tamil film industry.
 In Chennai, he was doing jobs like selling groceries in order to survive until he met director Vijay Prabakaran.
 Prabakaran, who Venkat considers his guru, coached and taught him "everything I know about cinema today".

-Venkat got married on 30 October 2017 in Chennai.
+Venkat got married Janani on 30 October 2017 in Chennai and has a son.

 Career

+Before entering films, he worked in theatre.
 The first film Venkat acted was also by Vijay Prabhakaran, Thasaiyinai Thee Sudinum.
 The film failed to release but Venkat decided to keep his character name in it, Kaali, as his screen name after everybody on the set was calling him by that name.
 He then acted in various short films made for the Kalaignar TV show Naalaya Iyakkunar and won the Best Actor in a Series Award in Season 3 of the show.
 After a series of small roles in various feature films, he first gained attention with his role in the action drama Thadaiyara Thaakka.
 The short films fetched him small roles in bigger projects like Kalakalappu and Udhayam NH4.
 He played a substantial role in mystery thriller Thegidi, which went on to become a sleeper hit and Venkat stated that he was flooded with friend requests on Facebook post the film's release.

-Venkat has acted in a number of films, including Mundaasupatti, Kaathadi, Urumeen, India Pakistan and Eetti.
-Mundaasupatti, based on the same-titled short film which Venkat was also part of, will see him playing the role of an assistant photographer called Azhagasami.
+Venkat has acted in a number of films, including Mundaasupatti (2014), India Pakistan (2015), Urumeen (2015), Eetti (2015) and Kaathadi (2018).
+Mundaasupatti, based on the same-titled short film which Venkat was also part of, will see him playing the role of an assistant photographer called Azhagumani.
 In 2016, Kaali portrayed a drunkard father in Irudhi Suttru and a loyal friend of a politician in Kodi.
-In 2020, he acted in Suriya's Soorarai Potru.
+In 2020, he appeared in Suriya's Soorarai Potru.
+Kaali Venkat bagged several awards for his role in Gargi (2022).
+In 2024, he has performances in films like Captain Miller, Kurangu Pedal and Lubber Pandhu, among others.
+He played the lead in Dhonima.
+His character is a flawed alcoholic who brings nothing but trouble to his family.